ModyQyW/react-native-starter-kit/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.

-## Versioning

-Use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/ModyQyW/rn-mobx-starter-kit/releases).

 ## Authors